Eternity: Philosophy

+Thomas Aquinas (c.
+1225 – 1274) believed in an eternal God, without either a beginning or end; the concept of eternity is of divine simplicity, thus incapable of being defined or fully understood by humankind.
 Thomas Hobbes (1588–1679) and many others in the Age of Enlightenment drew on the classical distinction to put forward metaphysical hypotheses such as "eternity is a permanent now".

 Contemporary philosophy and physics

 Today cosmologists, philosophers, and others look towards analyses of the concept from across cultures and history.
-They debate, among other things, whether an absolute concept of eternity has real application for fundamental laws of physics; compare the issue of the entropy as an arrow of time.
+They debate, among other things, whether an absolute concept of eternity has real application for fundamental laws of physics; compare the issue of entropy as an arrow of time.

 Religion

 Eternity as infinite duration is an important concept in many lives and religions.
 God or gods are often said to endure eternally, or exist for all time, forever, without beginning or end.
 Religious views of an afterlife may speak of it in terms of eternity or eternal life.
 Christian theologians may regard immutability, like the eternal Platonic forms, as essential to eternity.

 Symbolism

 Eternity is often symbolized by the endless snake, swallowing its own tail, the ouroboros.
 The circle, band, or ring is also commonly used as a symbol for eternity, as is the mathematical symbol of infinity, $\infty$.
 Symbolically these are reminders that eternity has no beginning or end.